 It can be extremely helpful to know some formal logic in order to visualize how arguments work.
 Formal logic shows how the form of an argument can be valid or invalid.
 Assuming that the premises of an argument are true, a valid argument form guarantees that the conclusion is true.
 An invalid argument doesn’t.
-In other words, a valid argument can give us reason to agree to a conclusion and an invalid argument can’t.
+In other words, a valid argument can give us a complete reason to agree to a conclusion and an invalid argument can’t.
 Knowledge about argument form helps us achieve clear thinking and relevant arguments.

 I will discuss the following:

-- Argument Form
+- Argument form

 Argument form is the truth claim structure of an argument.
 The logical form can be revealed by erasing the content of the argument.
 In propositional logic, the content of assertions (propositions) are erased and all that is left are truth claims about those propositions.